BitC3t/CSF222_DiSCo/README.md

 - Seven test cases are provided in the repository in the `test_cases` folder.
 - Each folder contains an `input.json` file and all the outputs of the Hungarian algorithm.
 - Our algorithm further tests for crash cases and follows through with `Exception`s due to invalid groupings or such.

+## Documentation
+Our research paper / project paper can be found in the `/docs/` folder -> `DiSCo_Project.pdf`.
+This pdf is comprehensive and covers the use and implementation of our algorithm.
+Our working video is also in the same folder, labelled as `disco-final.mp4`.

 ## Running the Project
 - Clone the repo: `git clone https://github.com/BitC3t/CSF222_DiSCo`